tldr-pages/tldr/pages/common/gcloud-init.md

 `gcloud init --skip-diagnostics`

-- Allow to use console for authentication :
+- Allow to use console for authentication:

 `gcloud init --console-only`

 - Alternatively,prevent from launching a browser:

 `gcloud init --no-launch-browser`